uvalib/monorepo/src/authorTitleIndex.md

 Tomlinson, H. M., *Sea and the Jungle* (1928) 152

 Traubel, Horace, *Chants Communal* (ghost).
-Announced as ML 79 by B&Lnbut never published.
+Announced as ML 79 by B&L but never published.

 Traven, B., *Treasure of Sierra Madre* (1969) 612